 Julie Glickstein, MD

 Julie Glickstein is a Professor of Pediatrics at Columbia University Medical Center.
 She completed her residency and fellowship in Pediatrics and Pediatric Cardiology at NYU Medical Center.
 In 2001, she came to Columbia University Medical Center and joined the Department of Pediatrics in the Division of Pediatric Cardiology.
 Her clinical interests are in Fetal and Pediatric Echocardiography.
 Dr. Glickstein works with first through fourth-year medical students as a small-group preceptor for the Foundation of Clinical Medicine I, II and III and IV courses and well as a preceptor for the Major Clinical Year.
 Dr. Glickstein is the Director of the Pediatric Cardiology Fellowship Program.
-She is Co-Director of the 4th year student elective in Pediatric Cardiology at the Columbia College of Physicians and Surgeons.

 Rachel Gordon, MD